"The measure of intelligence is the ability to change."

 Active Shadow: The Orphan

 The Orphan adapts too much.
 He loses himself in every new environment, becoming whatever people around him seem to want.
 He has no center to return to.
 Every situation reshapes him completely.
-His "adaptability" is actually a lack of self.
+His "adaptability" is a lack of self.

 Passive Shadow: The Homebody